 A study of the moral problems architects must resolve in the practice of their profession, including problems of confidentiality, candor, esthetics, their and economy arising from the special responsibilities of architects to and public, client, employer, and colleagues.

-PHIL 373 Business Ethics
+Phil 373 Business Ethics

-Comm 377 Communications Law and Ethics
+Phil 377 Communication Law and Ethics